 COVID-19 vaccination program for vulnerable populations: specific targeted activities

-The Australian Government provided Primary Health Network’s with flexible funding support for innovative, local, short-term activities to increase COVID-19 vaccinations among vulnerable populations.
+The Australian Government provided Primary Health Networks with flexible funding support for innovative, local, short-term activities to increase COVID-19 vaccinations among at-risk populations.

-This funding was for distinct, time limited local projects that identified a particular vulnerable group not accessing vaccines through existing mechanisms.
-The intent was to capitalise on established and trusted relationships with vulnerable populations and people who could not or did not wish to attend other vaccination sites.
+The funding was for distinct, time-limited local projects that identified an at-risk group not accessing vaccines through existing mechanisms.
+The intent was to capitalise on established and trusted relationships with at-risk populations and people who could not or did not wish to attend other vaccination sites.

-The grants were designed to quickly boost vaccination numbers in communities where:
+The grants were designed to quickly boost numbers in communities where:

 - vaccination rates were low

 - there were significant risks associated with COVID-19 transmission

 - we could reach as many patients as possible in a short period.

 To meet these objectives, NWMPHN conceived and operated its specific targeted activities, GP engagement, and homebound vaccination programs.
 Read on for more information on each.